sandervanbree/braintime/README.md

 ### How does the toolbox z-score periodicity spectra?

 ### I have another question
-Feel free to contact me at sandervanbree@gmail.com and I'll try my best to save some time to answer.
+Feel free to contact me at sandervanbree@gmail.com and I hope to have some time to answer.